cirosantilli/git-tutorial/index.md

 - file added
 - different lines of a file modified

-If all merges can be done automatically, then you are prompted for a commit message the current head advances automatically to a new commit.
+If all merges can be done automatically, then you are prompted for a commit message and the current head advances automatically to a new commit.
 This process is called fast forward.

 However there changes that cannot be merged automatically such as modification of a single line on both versions.